Glad All Over: Crystal Palace

 The song is most prominently known as the anthem of English football club Crystal Palace.
 It is played in its entirety at the start of all home games and after full-time if Palace win.
 Its chorus is played after home goals, once the goalscorer's name is read out, and the song has also been appropriated by fans as a chant.
 The song was reportedly first played at Crystal Palace's home stadium Selhurst Park by radio producer John Henty in a match against Peterborough United on 25 January 1964, the match programme of which contains the club's first mention of it.
 On 10 February 1968, The Dave Clark Five performed the song live at Selhurst Park.

 As part of Crystal Palace's run to the 1990 FA Cup final, the club released a cover version on 26 May 1990, sung by the squad at the time.
 The cover, notably featuring a "Fab Four" of Alan Pardew, Andy Gray, Gary O'Reilly and Mark Bright, reached no. 47 on the UK Singles Chart, and was performed by the squad on Derek Jameson's show Jameson Tonight on Sky TV.
 The original golden disc of the song was purchased by the club in 2014, and sits in the Selhurst Park trophy cabinet.

 Other football clubs

 Across the rest of England, Blackpool have also used Glad All Over, played after a home goal is scored, with other English Football League teams including Rotherham United, Barrow, Macclesfield, Port Vale, Swindon Town, Working and Yeovil Town all known to have used it.
 Arsenal have used the song following wins against rivals Tottenham Hotspur.

 In Scotland, Rangers used the song to sing about their striker Joe Garner with its fans trying to get it to Christmas number one in 2016.
 The song reached No. 31 on the UK Christmas charts, but topped the Scottish Singles Chart.
+Another club in the Scottish Premiership, Heart of Midlothian, also uses the song to sing about their captain Lawrence Shankland.
 It has also been used by Scottish Football League clubs Partick Thistle and Dunfermline Athletic when they score a goal.
 In Republic of Ireland, it has been used by Shamrock Rovers.